ermongroup/cs228-notes/inference/sampling/index.md

 layout: post
 title: Sampling methods
 ---
 In previous sections, we have mostly discussed *exact* inference algorithms.
-From now on, we will focus on approximate methods; such methods are exteremly important in practice because the majority of models we use in practice do not admit efficient exact solutions.
+From now on, we will focus on approximate methods; such methods are extremely important in practice because the majority of models we use in practice do not admit efficient exact solutions.
 Approximate inference is therefore one of the largest subfields of machine learning.

-There exist two main families of approximate methods: *variational inference*{% sidenote 1 'Variational inference methods take their name from the *calculus of variations*, which deals with optimizing functions that take other functions as arguments.'%} algorithms, which formulate inference as an optimization problem, as well as *sampling* methods, which produce answers by repeadly generating random numbers from a distribution of interest.
+There exist two main families of approximate methods: *variational inference*{% sidenote 1 'Variational inference methods take their name from the *calculus of variations*, which deals with optimizing functions that take other functions as arguments.'%} algorithms, which formulate inference as an optimization problem, as well as *sampling* methods, which produce answers by repeatedly generating random numbers from a distribution of interest.

-Sampling methods can be used to perform both marginal and MAP inference queries; in addition, they can be used to compute various quantities of interest, such as expectations $$\Exp[f(X)]$$ with respect to random variables disitribted according to the graphical model.
+Sampling methods can be used to perform both marginal and MAP inference queries; in addition, they can be used to compute various quantities of interest, such as expectations $$\Exp[f(X)]$$ with respect to random variables distributed according to the graphical model.
 Sampling methods have historically represented the main way of performing approximate inference, although during the past 15 years variational methods have proven to be strong alternatives.

 ## Sampling from a probability distribution

-To first get our feet wet, let's think for a second how to sample from a multinomial distribution with $$k$$ possible outcomes and associated probabilitites $$\theta_1,...,\theta_k$$.
+To first get our feet wet, let's think for a second how to sample from a multinomial distribution with $$k$$ possible outcomes and associated probabilities $$\theta_1,...,\theta_k$$.

 Sampling, in general, is not an easy problem.
 Our computers can only generate samples from very simple distributions{% sidenote 1 'Even those samples are not truly random.
-They are actually taken from a deterministic sequence whose statistical properties (e.g. running averages) are indisinguishable form a truly random one.
+They are actually taken from a deterministic sequence whose statistical properties (e.g. running averages) are indistinguishable form a truly random one.
 We refer to such sequences as pseudo-random.'%}, such as the uniform distribution over $$[0,1]$$.
 Thus all sampling techniques involve calling these simple subroutines multiple times in a clever way.

 In our case, we may reduce sampling from a multinomial variables by subdividing a unit interval into $$d$$ regions with region $$i$$ having size $$\theta_i$$.
 We may then sample a uniform variable and return the value of the interval in which it falls.